Leave a legacy to complete the Ridge Trail.

-Naming the Bay Area Ridge Trail Council as a beneficiary of your retirement account can be an easy way to make a legacy gift and reduce taxes to your loved ones.
+Naming the Bay Area Ridge Trail Council as a beneficiary of your IRA or 401(k) can be an easy way to make a legacy gift to the Ridge Trail and reduce taxes to your loved ones.

-If you leave your retirement plan to your children, they will have to pay income tax on its distribution.the Bay Area Ridge Trail Council does not pay this tax, so 100% of your gift will be used to fulfill its mission.
-Here’s an example of what this can mean to your heirs:
+If you leave your retirement plan to heirs, they will have to pay income tax on distributions.
+The Trail Council does not pay this tax, so 100% of your gift can be used to help complete the Ridge Trail.

-To make a gift of retirement plan assets, simply ask your plan administrator for a beneficiary designation form and name the Bay Area Ridge Trail Council as a primary or contingent beneficiary.
+To make a gift of retirement plan assets, simply ask your plan administrator for a beneficiary designation form and name the Bay Area Ridge Trail Council (Tax ID 94-3148503) as a full, partial or contingent beneficiary.